When you fire up a new ad campaign on Facebook, what’s your first move?

 The Quick Question widget is key because when someone clicks the “Send Message” button of our ad, the bot sends them to the website landing page AND saves their contact info in your MobileMonkey contact database:

-Here’s what it looks like in the MobileMonkey back-end:
+Here’s what the above Facebook ad example looks like in the MobileMonkey back-end:

 Use the multiple choice response but only design one button, in this case “Sign Me Up”.